Unique accommodation: Best 50 places to stay around the world

 Staying in a treehouse Thailand

-Our Jungle House provides a unique jungle experience in that the bungalows and treehouses are open to the jungle itself.
+Our Jungle House offers a unique jungle experience, as the bungalows and treehouses are open to the jungle.

 Their commitment to being eco-friendly is perfect for those who wish to spend their trip unplugged, as only the restaurant has wi-fi and no air conditioning is on-site – don’t worry, though, as tubes can be rented to cool off in the river.

-The resort has everything you would need for your visit, including a delicious restaurant and bar offering up a variety of tasty Thai and Western meals.
+The resort has everything you need for your visit, including a delicious restaurant and bar offering a variety of tasty Thai and Western dishes.
 Only a fifteen-minute walk away is the entrance to Khao Sok National Park, where you can hike and explore on your own.

-Excursions can be booked directly with Our Jungle House, including bird watching tours, nocturnal wildlife tours, hiking, and much more!
+Excursions can be booked directly with Our Jungle House, including bird-watching, nocturnal wildlife, hiking, and more!
 Chosen by Expedition Wildlife.

 Henry VIII, Thornbury Castle, Bristol

-Henry VIII, Thornbury Castle, just outside of Bristol, England, is the perfect place to step back in time and feel like a member of the Royal family.
+Henry VIII’s Thornbury Castle, just outside Bristol, England, is the perfect place to step back in time and feel like a member of the Royal family.

 Dating back to the 10th Century, Thornbury offers individually decorated rooms containing four-poster beds and period furniture.